ittiel/orc/README.md

     - RDS: as it should not depend on the application state
     - ECS service/ task definition
   - move postgresql credential in AWS secret manager after DB creation
-    - avoid spreading the credentials to different services as github
   - add loggings, monitoring, and alerts
+  - Dockerfile and CI:
+    - use a slim image version for runtime
     - add tests, lint etc. to the multi-stage Dockerfile and CI
+  - AWS:
-  - AWS: IAM hardening (key permissions, do not use root, etc.)
+    - IAM hardening (key permissions, do not use root, etc.)
+    - disable access for rds outside the VPC

 ---